afomera/dotfiles/README.md

 **New Computer?**

+- Create `~/Projects` and git clone this repo into it. `git clone git@github.com:afomera/dotfiles.git`

 - Run `install-terminal-tools.sh`, it will install Homebrew, Oh my zsh, zsh-autosuggestions and ASDF along with the ruby and nodejs plugins.

 Then, we can start customizing on top of that platform.

+- Run `install-dotfiles.rb` once Ruby is installed, and it'll sync the dotfiles with this repository, and install the static files (Vim theme, ssh config etc).

+Then restart your Terminal and proceed to the next step!

 ## Highlights